Ankit-anand18/crs3tidy/README.md

 ### The code contains the following sections.
 * Loading dataset - Code uploaded the data from the working Directory
 * Merge Dataset - Merges the Test & Training dataset
-* Create Tidy Dataset - Uses the required logic to merge the data sets.
+* Create Tidy Dataset - Uses the required logic to clean up the dataset.
 * Test - Unit test to confirm the code worked as expected

 ### Following are the main variable used